Loading

 • Be 18 years or older

-• Have received your high school diploma (or equivalent) by October 1, 2025
+• Have received your high school diploma (or equivalent) by program start

 • Be a U.S. citizen, national, or lawful permanent resident